 Have you ever been through one of those seasons in life when you just can’t seem to get your head above water?
 Just being called “mom” likely puts you in this category!

 We wear so many different hats and have so many people relying on us.
-Whether we are working moms, single moms or stay at home moms, we have all felt that sense of sinking at one time or another.
+We have all felt that sense of sinking at one time or another.

 I have to confess, I have been going through one of those seasons for the better part of this past year.